Larry English

-Larry English (born January 22, 1986) is a former American football player.
-He played college football as a defensive end at Northern Illinois and was drafted by the San Diego Chargers as an outside linebacker in the first round of the 2009 NFL Draft.
+Larry Eugene English Jr. (born January 22, 1986) is an American former professional football player who was a defensive end and a linebacker in the National Football League (NFL).
+He played college football as a linebacker for the Northern Illinois Huskies and was selected by the San Diego Chargers in the first round of the 2009 NFL draft.
 He also played for the Tampa Bay Buccaneers.

-High school career
+Early life

 At Marmion Academy, in Aurora, Illinois, English was named team co-captain, MVP, and First-team All-Suburban Catholic Conference both as a junior and senior.
 He made 98 tackles and six sacks while playing inside linebacker and as a running back he rushed for 312 yards on 38 carries (8.2 avg).
 As a junior, he had 100 tackles, and added two interceptions and two fumble recoveries during junior campaign.
 English lettered in football, basketball and track.

 College career

 English was a medical redshirt in 2004 after playing in the first game of the season and sustaining an injury.
 The following season, 2005, he played 11 games, starting nine.
 He had 78 tackles with seven of them being for a loss.
 The next season, 2006, he was a First-team All-MAC selection.
 Started all 13 games and tied school record with 12 sacks, while totaling 51 tackles and forcing four fumbles.